How much should my mortgage be compared to my income?

 That’s a difference of $160,000 in the homes these two borrowers can comfortably afford – even though they make the same amount of money.

-Also remember that to get the best deal and lowest mortgage rates, you need to be in a seriously good financial position.
-Everyone else pays a bit — or a lot — more.Find out how much home you can afford (Apr 26th, 2021)
+Also remember that to get the best deal and lowest mortgage rates, you need to be in a stable financial situation.
+Everyone else pays a bit – or a lot – more.Find out how much home you can afford.
+Start here (Jan 8th, 2022)

 How to afford a bigger mortgage